adeherysh/libsodium-api/README.md

 # libsodium-api

-Api tools for generate encrypted value from github secret value with public key (with [tweetsodium](https://github.com/github/tweetsodium)).
+Api tools for generate encrypted value for github secret with public key (with [tweetsodium](https://github.com/github/tweetsodium)).
 This tool was created because I want to use `tweetsodium` in postman `pre-script` (but postman can only import predefined libraries)

 ## Getting started